 A tiny robot, which is about the size of a milk jug, rolls along at a cautious pace, mapping its environment in a miniature city.
 It then stops, turns, and records more data about its surroundings – a wall here, a fence there – while simultaneously watching for animals in danger or in need of rescue.

-Stanford University students, the robot navigates an unknown cityscape autonomously and helps in a simulated rescue of animals in danger.
+Programmed by Stanford University students, the robot navigates an unknown cityscape autonomously and helps in a simulated rescue of animals in danger.
 The robots as well as their rescue mission are all part of the final demonstration day held for Stanford University students in the Principles of Robotic Autonomy class - a class that imitates the programming required for future autonomous robots or cars.

 These robots are small but they contain a representative set of sensors that you would see on a real self-driving car.
 So, in a way, it is a sort of miniature city where self-driving robots are moving around in a way that is analogous to how a real self-driving car would behave in the world.